 |Paycheque||Max loan||Max charge||Cost of interest||Repayment Amount||APR (%)|

 |$1,000||$500||$15 per $100||$75||$575||391.07%|

+Other forms of financing can be much cheaper than a payday loan.
 The table below shows the fees you will pay for a payday loan versus a credit card.

 |Loan Amount (over 2 weeks)||Payday loan fee||Credit card fee (23%)|